 One of the most popular articles on my primary blog is a simple DIY Vick’s Shower Tablets recipe.
-Now, while most have had no issue with the recipe a few ran into problems or wanted an alternatives to the glitter or vapor rub used in those tablets.
-I developed this decongestant shower tablet recipe version last year, but never got around to posting it… now that this site is up and we are going into the cold season, it seemed the perfect place to share.
+Now, while most have had no issue with the diy recipe a few ran into problems or wanted alternatives to the glitter or vapor rub used in those tablets.
+I developed this decongestant shower tablet recipe version last year, but never got around to posting it… now that this site is up and we are going into the cold season, it seemed the time and perfect place to share.

 DIY Decongestant Shower Tablets: Solutions

 The original recipe was not created by me, rather a contributor.
-Once it became popular, I did try making a batch and they worked fine in my shower, but a few readers ran into issues, so the new decongestant shower tablets recipe solves those issues.
+Once it became popular, I did try making a batch and while they worked fine in my shower, a few readers ran into issues.
+My new decongestant shower soothers recipe solves those issues.
 As home remedies go, I’ve found these aromatherapy tablets to be quite effective.
 I’ve also given some to sick friends with great feedback.

 - The vapor rub used in that version made the shower floor oily for some readers.
 While I didn’t find that myself (I put it near the drain), it was obviously my number one concern… the new shower tablet recipe contains no oil other than essential oils, which evaporate into the steam of the shower.
 The shower decongestant tablets are actually quite dry after curing.

 - No Freezing: these decongestant tablets require no freezing step.
 This recipe is made more like a highly concentrated bath bomb.

 - Dissolvable, environmentally safe decoration.
-Nonpareils and/or sugar sprinkles are used to decorate these shower tablets rather than glitter.
-(You can skip them entirely if you prefer a more plain look.)
+Nonpareils and/or sugar sprinkles are used to decorate these aromatherapy tablets rather than glitter.
+(You can skip them entirely if you prefer a more plain look for yours.)